Key (music): Background

-Music is made from audible vibrations, such as from oscillating strings or air moving through reeds..
-Humans generally perceive some vibrations as sounding "higher" or "lower" than others, creating a subjective perception called pitch.
-As a medium vibrates faster, its higher frequency is perceived as higher pitch.
-In Western tonal music, specific frequencies are grouped into twelve pitch classes.
-Seven of these are considered "natural" pitches, and are represented by the letters A, B, C, D, E, F, and G.
+Music is made from audible vibrations, such as from oscillating strings or air moving through reeds.
+People generally perceive some vibrations as sounding "higher" or "lower" than others, creating a subjective perception called pitch.
+As a medium vibrates faster, this higher frequency of vibration is perceived as higher pitch.
+In standard Western tonal music, specific frequencies are grouped into twelve pitch classes.
+Seven of these are considered "natural" pitches and represented by the letters A, B, C, D, E, F, and G.

 Humans perceive frequencies logarithmically, not linearly.
-The ratio between two frequencies determines how different they sound.
-If one vibration has twice the frequency of another, they sound similar enough to be considered the same pitch class; they are said to be one octave apart.
-Pitches separated by an octave are sometimes given numbers to reduce ambiguity.
-For example, the lowest C playable on a standard piano is designated C1, while the pitch with twice the frequency (one octave higher) is C2.
-(Note: Historically, the exact relationship between frequency and pitch varied across different places and times.
+In other words, the ratio between two frequencies, rather than the absolute difference between them, determines how different they sound.
+If one vibration has twice the frequency of another, both sound similar and are considered the same pitch class.
+The distance between the two is called an octave.
+For clarity, these pitches are sometimes labeled with numbers.
+For example, the lowest C playable on a standard piano is C1, while the pitch with twice the frequency (one octave higher) is C2.
+(Note: The exact relationship between frequency and pitch has varied in different places and times.
 Today, international standard concert pitch defines the pitch A4 as the frequency 440 Hertz.
 Other pitches can be mathematically derived from this baseline.)

 On a piano, the seven natural pitches are played with white keys.
-The black keys play intermediate pitches which are notated with the symbols ♯ and ♭.
+The black keys play intermediate pitches notated with the symbols ♯ and ♭.
 The musical distance between adjacent keys is one semitone.
 A Major Scale begins and ends on a starting pitch, called the Tonic, and follows a pattern of semitone and whole tone steps.
 In this diagram, the dots represent the seven pitches of the Major scale starting from A, the basis for the key of A Major.